vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 This section describes the steps needed to configure the OpenShit environment.

 * Login as a user with sudo privilleges into Ubutu linux machine you configured in previos section
-* Excute "mkdir <uniq-directory-name>; cd <unique-directory-name>".
+* Excute "mkdir uniq-directory-name; cd unique-directory-name".
 This directory contains the unique OpenShift environment you are about to create.
 * Execut "cp /usr/local/openshift/env.sh.template env.sh"
   Modify all the parameters very carefully
   <b> Networking Related Parameters</b>